October Carnivore Challenge is OPEN

 • The Atkins diet provides a phased approach, which can make the diet a bit complex but also provides more flexibility and variety.

-Carnivore Diet vs Atkins Diet: Similarities
+Carnivore vs. Atkins Diet: Similarities

 • Low Carbohydrate Consumption: Both diets try to decrease carbohydrate consumption.